Ovarian Reserve Test

 What will my results tell me?

-While this test alone does not diagnose fertile or infertile states of health, your ovarian reserve level indicates if your eggs should be adequate to achieve a spontaneous pregnancy or if you may experience some delays in achieving pregnancy.
+While this test alone does not diagnose fertile or infertile states of health, your ovarian reserve level indicates if your eggs should be adequate to achieve a spontaneous ovulation, provided there are no other causes for anovulation, such as a hormone imbalance.

 What guidance will I get along with my results?

-The results show how well your ability to achieve a spontaneous pregnancy may be.
-However, this test does not provide information for all possible reasons for the inability to become pregnant.
+The results show how well your ability to achieve a spontaneous ovulation may be based solely on an indirect measure of egg count.
+However, this test does not provide information for all possible reasons for the inability to become pregnant due to ovulation disorders.